Variational Analysis in the Wasserstein Space: Applications

 \subsubsection{Learning Gaussians}

-Gaussian mixture models represent one of the most widespread techniques for distribution fitting \cite{reynolds2009gaussian,terpin2024learning,yan2023learning}.
-It is well-known (e.g., see~\cite{yan2023learning} and references therein) that this problem can be formulated as an optimization problem in the probability space: Since a Gaussian mixture model can be written as $\mu\ast\phi$ with $\phi(x)$ being the Gaussian kernel\footnote{Here, we consider the mixture of Gaussians with unit variance, but the discussion in this section can easily be extended for general mixtures.} $ \frac{1}{(2\pi)^{-d/2}}\exp(-\frac{\norm{x}^2}{2})$, the learning problem can be cast as the optimization problem

-where $\{X_1,\ldots,X_n\}$ is a given dataset.
-Since the objective is differentiable, \cref{theorem:th_fermat_rule} yields the first-order necessary optimality condition
+Gaussian mixture models are among the most widespread techniques for distribution fitting \cite{reynolds2009gaussian,terpin2024learning,yan2023learning}.
+It is well known (e.g., see~\cite{yan2023learning} and references therein) that this problem can be formulated as an optimization problem in the space of probability measures: Since a Gaussian mixture model can be written as $\varGeneric\ast\phi$ with $\phi(x)$ being the Gaussian kernel\footnote{Here, we consider the mixture of Gaussians with unit variance, but the discussion in this section easily extends to general mixtures.} $ \frac{1}{(2\pi)^{d/2}}\exp(-\frac{\norm{x}^2}{2})$, the learning problem can be cast as the optimization problem $\min_{\varGeneric\in\Pp{2}{\reals^d}} -\sum_{i=1}^n\log\left(\int_{\reals^d}\phi(x-X_i)\d\varGeneric(x)\right)$, where $\{X_1,\ldots,X_n\}$ is a given dataset.
+Since the objective is differentiable, \cref{theorem:th_fermat_rule} yields the necessary optimality condition

-where we used~\cref{proposition:prop_calculus} to evaluate the subgradient.
-First, it is apparent that any probability measure supported on the samples $\{X_1,\ldots,X_n\}$ satisfies the first-order optimality conditions, but this solution is of course not interesting.
-Second, one can parametrize $\mu$ with finitely many samples $x_1,\ldots,x_m$, with $m<n$, with weights $\rho_1,\ldots,\rho_m$, and search for the $x_1,\ldots,x_m$ and $\rho_1,\ldots,\rho_m$ which best ``fits'' the first-order optimality condition.
+where we used the sum and chain rules (\cref{proposition:prop_calculus}) and differentiability of $\varGeneric \mapsto \int_{\reals^d}\phi(x-X_i)\d\varGeneric(x)$ (\cref{proposition:prop_functional_expected_value}\ref{prop_functional_expected_value_differentiable}) to evaluate the subgradient.
+At this point, one can parametrize $\varGeneric$ with finitely many samples $x_1,\ldots,x_m$, with weights $\rho_1,\ldots,\rho_m$, and search for the $x_1,\ldots,x_m$ and $\rho_1,\ldots,\rho_m$ which best ``fit'' the first-order optimality condition.
 We showcase the results of the method in \cref{fig:mixture-gaussian}.
 Most importantly, our method also provides a simple and computationally efficient way to numerically assess the output of other distribution fitting methods: For approximately optimal solutions, evaluating \eqref{eq:opt-condition} must result in negligible values.